RecoderChris/FrontOrder/README.md

 ```

 ## Evaluation
-After generating the reordered CSR graph, we can test the graph processing performance under different CSR format:
+After generating the reordered CSR graph, we can test the graph processing performance under different CSR format.
 ### Running Graph Algorithms
 We take GPOP as example, firstly we change directory to GPOP:
 ```shell